 “The power of fashion to make someone feel good has always rang true for me,” says Jon Copeland, Richmond-based stylist and Dress for Success of Central Virginia Boutique Manager.
 “I saw that when I found Dress for Success.”

-Copeland has been working to elevate the profile of Dress for Success Central Virginia (DFSCVA) for the past four years.
+Copeland has been working to elevate the profile of Dress for the past four years.
 The nonprofit’s mission is to help women in poverty become financially independent, which they do in part by providing professional clothing to wear on job interviews and in the workplace.
-DFSCVA also provides a network of support, GED programming, career development tools, and more.
+She can also provide a network of support, GED programming, career development tools, and more.

 This weekend (March 16-18), Copeland will be bringing the organization’s message of women’s empowerment to the runway at the Southern Women’s Show at the Richmond Raceway Complex.